Browse by Medical Category

 Sixth year trainees also organize call schedules and operating room assignments, and teach and supervise other residents.

-In their final year, the South Chief Resident spends four months working closely with the Chief of Service, Dr. Robert Martuza.
+In their final year, the South Chief Resident spends four months working closely with the Chief of Service, Bob Carter, MD.
 The clinical emphasis is on brain tumors and on the transsphenoidal approach to pituitary tumors.
 Residents are also trained on how to manage a busy academic practice.

 Finally, residents are appointed full members of the neurosurgery staff, with their own offices and clinics and full admitting and operating privileges.
 Most graduates feel that this period is the highlight of the training because they are performing a large and varied number of major cases while still having the support of the other attending physicians for particularly unusual or challenging cases.
 Formal teaching rounds are held on a weekly basis and with the attending neurosurgeon of the week.